4 Mastercam Windows 10 Errors

 To check which version of Windows you are running, visit the Start menu search box and type “About your PC”.

-As a refresher, only 64-bit Windows 10 supports Mastercam 2022.
+As a refresher, only 64-bit Windows 10 supports Mastercam 2022 and 2023.
 Mastercam 2021 was the last version to be supported by Windows 7.
 The makers of Mastercam, CNC Software, Inc., recommend running Windows 10 version 1903 or later, due to issues with earlier Windows versions.
-You can find a full systems requirements page for Mastercam 2022 here.
+You can find a full systems requirements page for the most current version of Mastercam here.

-Although no official statement has been released from CNC Software, Mastercam 2022 appears to be compatible with Windows 11, which was released on October 5th, 2021.
-Mastercam errors associated with Windows 11 have not been well-documented at the time we published this article, but that doesn’t assure full compatibility.
-We recommend holding off on updating to Windows 11 when using Mastercam, until CNC Software confirms that it is a compatible operating system.
+Note: Mastercam 2022 is compatible with Windows 11, which was released on October 5th, 2021.
+Mastercam errors associated with Windows 11 were not well-documented at the time we published this article.
+If you are looking for Windows 11 specific-issues for Mastercam, those will be featured in a future blog.

 1. Installation of Mastercam fails when previously installed version is detected